 -

-Positive assessment (with reservations): UNDP CO determines that the SR does not possess all the required capacity to carry out the activities envisioned under the programme.
+Positive assessment (with reservations): UNDP CO determines that the SR does not possess all the required capacity to carry out the activities envisioned under the programme and/or there have been adverse audit findings from an audit within the past 12 months.
 UNDP and the SR need to address the identified capacity issues prior to signing the SR agreement – for example, through a Condition Precedent/Special Condition or a capacity development plan, as part of the agreement, or through specific cash transfer modalities, as risk mitigation measures.
 For an SR rated as moderate risk, direct cash transfers may be applied for specific areas found to be strong, while direct payments or reimbursements would apply in weaker areas.

 For an SR rated as significant risk, direct cash transfers or reimbursements should not be used.
 Direct payments may be used only in selected areas where the SR internal control framework is assessed as adequate.
 UNDP CO retains and implements certain activities under direct implementation, through which UNDP incurs expenses directly on behalf of the programme and in the context of Global Fund grants, this includes procurement of health products and capital assets, procurement of high value professional services, all procurement for countries under the “Zero Cash Policy” and all other SR activities that cannot be financed through the three cash transfer modalities based on the risk rating.
-The UNDP CO can also consult with the Global Fund/Health Implementation Support Team about how to address the situation most appropriately.
+The UNDP CO can also consult with the UNDP Global Fund Partnership and Health Systems Team (GFPHST) about how to address the situation most appropriately.